24 Plant-Based Recipes - Cover

 Given all the benefits of vitamin B-12, it’s clearly a nutrient your body can’t function without, but a deficiency can be hard to recognize.
 People often assume their telltale symptoms come from being too busy, not getting enough sleep, etc.

 Despite being tricky to pin down, B-12 deficiency is a real problem.
-Conservative estimates put deficiency in the U.S. at up to 15%, and other estimates put it as high as 39%.
-The number of people with low or borderline B-12 levels is even higher.
+Even the most conservative estimates put deficiency in the U.S. at up to 15%, while other estimates put it as high as 39%.

 Here are the most common symptoms of B-12 deficiency to be aware of: